shospodarets/shospodarets.github.io/_posts/2015-03-23-native_smooth_scrolling.md

 ## API

-First of all- you can provide smooth scroll behavior either ways- from JavaScript or CSS.
+First of all- you can provide smooth scroll behavior in two ways- from JavaScript or CSS.

 ### JavaScript